Best Life Insurance for Pre-Existing Conditions

 What Counts as a Pre-Existing Condition?

 Different carriers view the same condition in very different ways.
-That’s why it’s so important to use an independent, multi-carrier agency rather than guessing with a single company.
-For certain diagnoses, you may even benefit from condition-specific guidance like the resources in life insurance options after colon cancer or coverage after a heart attack.
+That’s why it’s important to work with an independent agency that can compare multiple companies rather than guessing with a single insurer.
+If your situation is cancer-related or cardiac-related, these condition pages can also help set expectations: life insurance options after colon cancer and coverage after a heart attack.

 Best Types of Life Insurance for Pre-Existing Conditions